enginsancak/agentic_rag_bot_openai-api/README.md

 - Based on the highest similarity score:
 - Score > 0.45 → use vector_store; otherwise → use web_search.

-Information Retrieval (Agent 3)
+**11. Information Retrieval (Agent 3)**
-→ The Retriever Agent fetches information from the selected source (Qdrant or Tavily API):
+- The Retriever Agent fetches information from the selected source (Qdrant or Tavily API):

 If vector_store → top 4 matching chunks are retrieved.

 If web_search → Tavily API is used.

-Information Evaluation (Agent 4)
+**12. Information Evaluation (Agent 4)**
-→ The Evaluator Agent assesses whether the retrieved information is relevant and sufficient.
+- The Evaluator Agent assesses whether the retrieved information is relevant and sufficient.
-→ Decision: yes (sufficient) or no (insufficient).
+- Decision: yes (sufficient) or no (insufficient).

-Answer Generation with LLM
+**13. Answer Generation with LLM**
-→ ChatOpenAI (gpt-4o) generates a response only using the retrieved content.
+- ChatOpenAI (gpt-4o) generates a response only using the retrieved content.
-→ If Evaluator response is "no" → returns “Unable to answer the given query.”
+- If Evaluator response is "no" → returns “Unable to answer the given query.”

-Streaming Response to UI
+**14. Streaming Response to UI**
-→ The generated answer is streamed to the user interface in real time.
+- The generated answer is streamed to the user interface in real time.
-→ First token latency is measured and shown.
+- First token latency is measured and shown.

-Agent Insights Display
+**15. Agent Insights Display**
-→ Each agent’s output (rewrite, route, retrieve, evaluate) is displayed for transparency.
+- Each agent’s output (rewrite, route, retrieve, evaluate) is displayed for transparency.
-→ The user can track each stage of the reasoning.
+- The user can track each stage of the reasoning.

-Session Persistence
+**16. Session Persistence**
-→ Queries and responses are stored in st.session_state to preserve conversation history.
+- Queries and responses are stored in st.session_state to preserve conversation history.